kajol-1512/App-Data-Analysis/README.md

 # App-Data-Analysis

-I loved this Project on Dataquest and picked up to work on it using Pandas!
+I loved this project on Dataquest and picked up to work on it using Pandas!

 Short Introduction: